Understanding interest

 Amounts to be reported

-The amount that needs to be reported in respect of the PLOI interest income is the imputed PLOI income inclusion under section 17.1, which represents the deemed interest amount (amount A) reduced by the amount of actual interest (amount B) as discussed in PLOI election filed under subsection 15(2.11) or 212.3(11) in respect of an amount owing to a CRIC.
-Report this net result of the formula "A minus B" on Schedule 1, Net Income (Loss) for Income Tax Purposes, on line 210, "Deemed interest on loans to non-residents".
+The amount that needs to be reported in respect of the PLOI is the imputed PLOI income inclusion under section 17.1, which is determined as the amount by which the deemed interest amount (amount A) exceeds the amount of actual interest (amount B) as discussed in PLOI election filed under subsection 15(2.11) or 212.3(11) in respect of an amount owing to a CRIC.
+Report the net imputed PLOI income on Schedule 1, Net Income (Loss) for Income Tax Purposes, on line 210, "Deemed interest on loans to non-residents".

 Report the amount of actual interest income (amount B), if applicable, on Schedule 125, Income Statement Information, under item 8091, "Interest from foreign sources" (or item 8090 "Investment Revenue" if using Form T1178, General Index of Financial Information – Short).